knee-cola/dotnet-core-mvc-rest-api/README.md

 The generated migrations can be removed via `dotnet ef migrations remove`

+#### Applying migrations to the database
+To apply previously created migrations to a database we need to run `dotnet ef database update`.

+For this project a database will be created with the name *"CommanderDB"*, which corresponds to the *"Initial Catalog"* from the connection string.
+Inside it one table will be created names *"Commands"* which corresponds to `DbSet` name from `CommanderContext.cs`.

+In addition to tables corresponding to the Model Entety Framework also creates a `[__EFMigrationsHistory]` table which will contain all the previously applied migations.

 ## Database
 For this project to run we need an MS SQL Server.